CostaBru/knapsack/README.md

 Bounded version of that problem has known way of reduction to unbounded one [5].

-It uses recurrent formula to calculate maximum value going through item weights array and checks every weight possible, using DP table from 1 to size of knapsack.
+The ``DPS`` algorithm uses a recurrent formula to calculate the maximum value by iterating through the item weights array and evaluating every possible weight using a DP table.
-``DPS`` algorithm is very efficient on small numbers.
-It has a known limitation to use only positive integers as input.
-Time and memory Complexity is ``O(N * M)`` which is known as pseudopolynomial.
+This algorithm is efficient for small numbers, but it has a limitation of only being able to use positive integers as input.
+The time and memory complexity of the ``DPS`` algorithm is ``O(N * M)`` which is known as pseudopolynomial.

-During solving the equal subset sum problem [7] using knapsack, I noticed that ``DPS`` did extra work by considering possibilities those never would be a part of the optimal solution.
+While working on the equal subset sum problem, I discovered that the ``DPS`` algorithm performs extra calculations for possibilities that would never be part of the optimal solution.
+The classic ``DPS`` algorithm works with integers from the set ``1`` to ``C``, where ``C`` is the size of the knapsack.
+However, we observed that the optimal solution exists in a subset ``W``, where ``W`` contains items and sums of all items that are less than ``C``.
+This property addresses the weakness of the ``DPS`` algorithm in terms of large memory requirements.
 Classic ``DPS`` works in integer set ``1..C`` integer numbers, where ``C`` is size of knapsack.
 [1]

-We observed that the optimal solution exists in subset ``W``, where ``W`` contains items and sums of all items that less than ``C``.
+I observed that the optimal solution exists in subset ``W``, where ``W`` contains items and sums of all items that less than ``C``.
 This property solves weakness property of ``DPS`` algorithm - large memory requirements.

 When weight considered is not a part of sum of items then classic ``DPS`` algorithm compares and copies maximum value reached to next DP table cell.

 # The main idea of KB knapsack

-`` Axiom 1: The optimal solution could be found in set of all sums of items weights only.`` It is self-evident, because the optimal solution contains given items only.
+`` Axiom 1.
+The optimal solution for the knapsack problem can be found within the set of all possible sums of the item weights.``

+This is a logical conclusion as the optimal solution must only consist of the given items.

-Due to ``Axiom 1``, let's consider only weights and sums of weights.
-We will perform the DP algorithm over that collection for each item.
+Given `` Axiom 1``, that the optimal solution can be found within the set of all possible sums of the item weights, we can focus on this set of weights and sums of weights when solving the knapsack problem.
+To accomplish this, we will perform the dynamic programming algorithm over this collection for each item.

-Let's call the sum of weight visited with current weight a ``w point``.
-To solve the problem, we are going to generate the set of ``w points`` for each knapsack item.
+We will refer to the sum of weight visited with the current weight as a ``w point``.
+To solve the problem, we will generate the set of weight points for each knapsack item.

-We will provide the current weight and sum of current item weight with all visited points before.
-Then, use DP recurrent formula for that new set.
+This approach involves providing the current weight and sum of the current item's weight along with all previously visited weight points.
+Then, we will apply the recurrent formula for the dynamic programming algorithm to this new set.

 That growing collection gives as next recurrent expression for inner loop for ``Nth`` iteration: